Architecting Your Airtable Workspace To Optimize Collaboration And Billing

 A workspace in Airtable is an organization mechanism that lets you share a group of bases between a group of users, known as workspace collaborators.
 Let’s take a look at two different examples where you might want to utilize workspaces.

-Airtable Workspace Optimization
+Airtable Workspace Optimizing

 What is an Airtable workspace?